teacheredu-euniwell/oer-diversity-inclusion/README.md

 Target Group
 ----------
-The OER is primarily aimed at student teachers, but is also open to in-service teachers and a broader audience in education.
+This OER self-study module is primarily aimed at student teachers, but is also open to in-service teachers and a broader audience in education.

 No prior knowledge is required
 -------------------------------------------